learn-bioinformatics/various_R_scripts/README.md

 pca.R: Demonstrates a simple PCA plot

 multi_size_pdf.R: Create PDF files off ggplots that can have different dimensions on each page.

+gridarrange.R: Arrange plots in a grid, with specific placement and sizing.
+               See the excellent comments in the code for how to use it.